azaj01/tunelog/ARCHITECTURE.md

 - [x] Playlist pushed directly to Navidrome (private, per-user)
 - [x] Docker support
 - [x] FastAPI backend (early stage)
-- [ ] Web UI dashboard (in progress — needs polish)
 - [x] Auto library sync scheduler
-- [ ] M3U export
 - [x] Add stop library sync
-- [ ] Figure out why cpu spikes when using fast sync in docker but not when doing python3
 - [x] Add more information to users in users page
-- [ ] Add delete user option
 - [x] Add playlist creation
 - [x] Figure out if I can use updateplaylist api of navidrome
 - [x] Use a better approach to the marking stat system, if user listen to one song and get one star and listen again completely it gets flagged as repeat and gets a 5 star